gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

     - Refactor: improve the code, and make it more abstract, readable, and optimized.

 ### What is the main difference between BDD and TDD?
-- If `TDD` is about designing a thing right, `Behavior-Driven Development` (`BDD`) is about designing the right thing.
-Like TDD, BDD starts with a test, but the key difference is that tests in BDD are scenarios describing how a system responds to user interaction.
+- If `TDD` is about designing a thing right, `Behavior-Driven Development` (`BDD`) is about designing the right thing:
+    -  It starts with a collaboration between developers, testers, and business stakeholders to create a shared understanding of requirements through executable specifications written in natural language
     - While writing a BDD test, developers and testers are not interested in the technical details (how a feature works), rather in behavior (what the feature does).
-BDD tests are used to test and discover the features that bring the most value to users.
+    - BDD tests are used to test and discover the features that bring the most value to users.

+- **Comparison:**
+    - `BDD`:
+        - focuses on the behaviour of the app, from an end-user perspective
+        - uses natural language, so that non-developers can also create input
+    - `TDD`:
+        - focuses on the correctness of the code, from a developer perspective (through unit tests)
+        - uses code to write tests, so it involves only developers

 ### What is test coverage?
 - Test coverage is a metric that measures how much of the codebase is covered by tests.
 A 100% coverage means that every line of the code is tested at least by one test case.
 - There’s a myth that 100% coverage means that the code is bug-free.
 This is false; no amount of testing can guarantee that.
 Attempting to reach full test coverage is considered bad practice because it leads to a false sense of security and extra work when code needs to be refactored.
+- There are many coverage areas, but the most important ones are overall coverage, line coverage and unit test or function coverage
-- Typicallu an `overall coverage` of 70-90% is considered acceptable, but it depends on many factors (industry, type of app, standards)
+- Typically an `overall coverage` of 70-90% is considered acceptable, but it depends on many factors (industry, type of app, standards)

 ### How can you optimize tests in CI?
-- First, we need to identify which tests are the slowest and prioritize accordingly.
+- First, we need to identify which tests are the **slowest** and prioritize accordingly.
 Once we have a plan, there are several methods for making tests faster.
 Some of them are:

     - Breaking large tests into smaller units.
     - Removing obsolete tests.